kanglicheng/code-school/full-stack-project/resources/cdns/file_upload_demo/README.md

 - Add `gem 'figaro'` and then run `bundle exec figaro install`
 - Figaro has created a new application.yml file and added it to your gitignore.
 All your secret app keys can be stored in this file, and we will reference them using syntax like `ENV["secret_key"]` throughout our app.
 - Be careful to save this file to your email or dropbox, because it will not be pushed to github.
-- Double check that application.yml is gitignored. **People will scrape github for S3 keys and exploit your account if they can.**
+- Double check that application.yml is gitignored. **People will scrape GitHub for S3 keys and exploit your account if they can.**
 - Now we can add our secret keys.
 It should look something like this.

 ```ruby

 # config/application.yml